 Welcome to membership in the Potomac Patuxent Chapter of Trout Unlimited (PPCTU).
 Whether you are new to the area or just new to fly fishing this area, the information provided on this page and other pages of our website will help both beginning and experienced fly fishers.

 In addition to the Orvis site and these articles, you can rent instructional videos from our library when you attend our chapter meetings, obtain stream side instruction through our Mentor Program, and join other members on outings that are scheduled throughout the year.

 An excellent source for fishing Maryland streams is the Guide To Maryland Trout Fishing The Catch-and-Release Streams by Charlie Gelso and Larry Coburn.
 The third edition was published in 2014 and you can purchase a copy at one of our chapter meetings or in local fly shops.
 This book provides access maps, fishing techniques, and key hatches on our local streams.

 Finally, our Stream Conditions page provides general information on water flows, important phone numbers concerning conditions on specific streams, and information on reporting poachers to the appropriate authorities.
 In addition, maps and USGS flow gage links are provided for many of our favorite Maryland streams.

 If you're interested in learning how to tie flies, each winter we hold a fly tying class.
 In addition to this class, our January chapter meeting is our annual fly tying demonstrations meeting where 6-8 members demonstrate their fly tying skills.
 During the first half hour of most other chapter meetings, somebody demonstrates fly tying at our Tying Bench.
 Many of the patterns that were demonstrated at past meetings are available at the Fly Tying page.
 At our chapter meetings, you can rent instructional videos on fly tying.
-Finally, the Gelso-Coburn book and the Mid Atlantic Fly Fishing Guide referenced above provide fly tying information.
+Finally, the Gelso-Coburn book referenced above provides fly tying information.